Though usually associated with death and bad luck, crows are brilliant birds who do more good than bad.

 7. Male crows win females over by giving gifts.

 Crows mate during spring.
 Male crows perform aerial acrobatics to attract a female's attention.
 However, what truly sets them apart is their culture of gift-giving.
 Males offer tokens of their commitment and ability to provide by presenting shiny objects or food items to win over the females.

 These gifts not only establish trust but also emphasize the male's resourcefulness.
 Crows' mesmerizing aerial stunts and gestures help form strong, lasting bonds between partners.

 Contrary to their reputation, they are loving creatures who value family most.
 They are monogamous, which means they mate for life.
 Crow parents are one of the best in the animal kingdom.
-They're so good at their job that even if their offspring reach adulthood, it still lives with their parents.
+They're so good at their job that even if their offspring reach adulthood, they still live with their parents.

 A juvenile crow may leave home and join large flocks, but in other cases, these older crow siblings stay and help their parents raise the newborn chicks.
 These helpers contribute significantly to the family's success by bringing food to the nest and acting as vigilant sentinels, protecting their younger siblings from potential threats and predators3.

 This cooperative living arrangement among crows fosters an environment that promotes unity and decreases competition for resources.
 The older siblings may provide long-term help to their parents, sometimes for over five years, which allows the parents to invest more time and energy in raising subsequent offspring.

 In return, the helpers gain valuable experience in nurturing and protecting their kin, boosting their chances of successful reproduction in the future.

 Read more in our rundown of baby crow facts.

 9. Crows have regional dialects.